Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Problem Setup and Preliminaries

 for $n = 0, \ldots, N - 1$ with initial value $x_{u_{N}}(0; x_{0}) = x_{0}$.
 In a second step, the first element of the open loop control is employed in order to define the feedback law $\mu_{N}(x_{0}) := u_{N}(0; x_{0})$.
 Last, the feedback is applied to the system under control revealing the closed loop system

 for which the abbreviation $x_{\mu_{N}}(\cdot)$ will be used whenever the initial value $x_{0}$ is clear.
-The closed loop costs with respect to the feedback law $\mu_N(\cdot)$ are given by $V_\infty^{\mu_N}(x_0) = \sum_{n = 0}^\infty \l(x_{\mu_{N}}(n), \mu_{N}(x_{\mu_{N}}(n)))$ and $V_N(x_0) = \inf_{u \in \bU^{N}} J_N(x_0, u)$ denotes the optimal value function corresponding to $J_N(x_0, \cdot)$.
+The closed loop costs with respect to the feedback law $\mu_N(\cdot)$ are given by $V_\infty^{\mu_N}(x_0) = \sum_{n = 0}^\infty \l(x_{\mu_{N}}(n), \mu_{N}(x_{\mu_{N}}(n)))$ and $V_N(x_0)$ denotes the optimal value function corresponding to $J_N(x_0, \cdot)$.

 In the literature endpoint constraints or a Lyapunov function type endpoint weight are used to ensure stability of the closed loop, see, e.g., \cite{KG1988, ChAl1998, JH2005, Graichen2010}.
-Here, we focus on MPC version without these modifications.
+Here, we focus on an MPC version without these modifications.
 Hence, feasibility of the MPC scheme is an issue that cannot be neglected.
-In order to exclude a scenario in which the closed loop trajectory runs into a dead end, the following viability condition is assumed, see also \cite[Chapter 8]{GP2011} for generalizations. \begin{assumption} For each $x \in \bX$ there exists a control value $u_{x} \in \bU$ satisfying $f(x, u_{x}) \in \bX$. \end{assumption} According to \cite[Proposition 7.6]{GP2011}, stable behavior of the closed loop trajectory can be guaranteed for such a controller using relaxed dynamic programming, cf. \cite{LR2006}. \begin{theorem} (i) Consider the feedback law $\mu_{N}: \bX \rightarrow \bU$ and the closed loop trajectory $x_{\mu_{N}}(\cdot)$ of \eqref{Setup:closed loop system} with initial value $x_0 \in \bX$.
-If the optimal value function $V_{N}: \bX \rightarrow \R_{0}^{+}$ satisfies
+In order to exclude a scenario in which the closed loop trajectory runs into a dead end, the following viability condition is assumed. \begin{assumption} For each $x \in \bX$ there exists a control value $u_{x} \in \bU$ satisfying $f(x, u_{x}) \in \bX$. \end{assumption} We like to stress that the computation of such a control invariant set $\bX$ is a hard task.
+However, suitable methods exists, see, e.g. \cite{KerriganMaciejowski2000}.
+Furthermore, we refer to \cite{PrimbsNevistic2000}, \cite{GrueneNMPC2012} for a detailed discussion on feasibility issues in MPC without terminal constraints and/or costs.

+In order to be applicable at runtime of the algorithm, we present our conditions in a trajectory based setting, i.e. contrary to Definition \ref{Setup:def:stability} we suppose conditions to be satisfied along a particular closed loop trajectory only.
+While such conditions are less restrictive, we stress this difference by calling the closed loop solution to behave like a solution of an asymptotically stable system.
+According to \cite[Proposition 7.6]{GP2011}, stable behavior of the closed loop trajectory can be guaranteed for such a controller using relaxed dynamic programming, cf. \cite{LR2006}. \begin{theorem} (i) Consider the feedback law $\mu_{N}: \bX \rightarrow \bU$ and the closed loop trajectory $x_{\mu_{N}}(\cdot)$ of \eqref{Setup:closed loop system} with initial value $x_0 \in \bX$.
+If the value function $V_{N}: \bX \rightarrow \R_{0}^{+}$ satisfies

 for some $\alpha \in (0, 1]$, then the performance estimate